mohamedelziat50/Fruit-Recognition-MIU/README.md

 **4. Ensure you have the trained model file:**
 Make sure `fruit_model.joblib` is present in the project root directory.
+**Note:** The model file (~2GB) is not included in the repository due to size limitations.
+You'll need to generate it using the training notebook or obtain it separately.

 **5. Run the Flask application:**
 ```bash